COVID-19 Regulatory Developments Impacting Technology Use in Clinical Trials

-ANSM (France): issued guidance speaking to multiple topics including, direct shipment of study drug under certain circumstances, tele-consultation as an option, centralized monitoring is permitted however (per informal translation) "Centralized monitoring is still possible with promoter / center contact subject to the availability of investigative teams in situations of tension.
+ANSM (France): issued updated guidance on August 10, 2020.
+The guidance continues to reference multiple topics including, direct shipment of study drug under certain circumstances, tele-consultation as an option, centralized monitoring is permitted however (per informal translation) "Centralized monitoring is still possible with promoter / center contact subject to the availability of investigative teams in situations of tension.
 Sending copies of medical records, even pseudonymised, is not allowed."
 As with other authorities, these measures are only permitted during the emergency period.

 PMDA (Japan): The Japanese Pharmaceuticals and Medical Devices Agency issued several statements and guidances in late March 2020 on COVID-19.
-Among the guidances is a Q&A that has been updated multiple times including April 3 and most recently April 21.
+Among the guidances is a Q&A that has been updated multiple times including April 3 and most recently on May 26, 2020.
 Excerpts below (based on unofficial translation):

 - Question 1 & 2 - discusses shipment of investigational product between sites and direct to patients (allowable in some circumstances)

 - Question 3- discusses monitoring challenges and centralized monitoring as a supplemental activity.

 - Questions 5-8 address other challenges including site transfers, family members acting on behalf of patients to acquire investigational product, having nurses possibly visit the patients' homes.